 Three weeks ago, Anitra had finally graduated from a mandatory higher education school and taken what most simply called the career test.
 This test determined what job a person was the be given within Refugee City; most were left with mine or road work jobs, while anyone scoring highly could find themselves to be a scientist helping to find a new planet for their race to move to, or those scoring low were left to join the military (aka: The Human Militia).
 The militia was an undesirable position amongst the first generation of refugees simply for the fact that the soldiers within it worked to find a way to take back the Earth from the Jupitians regardless of the agreement that was made for humans to never return.

 Regardless of her score and the coming protest she knew would come from her parents and grandmother, this is the position that she had always wanted.
 She wanted to help regain the Earth, even though it was considered a lowly position.

 Anitra released a long sigh meant to attempt to calm herself as she drifted off to sleep.
 Tomorrow morning she would know what opportunity she would be giving up to do what she had always dreamed of doing.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Drake R ToddWrite a Review